 - Frozen raspberries: I like to toss any fresh raspberries that we aren’t able to use up from the fridge into a ziploc bag and store it in the freezer to use in smoothies like this one!

 - Protein powder: An easy way to add a dose of protein to the smoothie.
-If you opt for vanilla flavour, it also helps to sweeten the smoothie so no added sugar is required.
+If you opt for vanilla flavor, it also helps to sweeten the smoothie so no added sugar is required.

 How to Make a Frozen Raspberry Smoothie

-Toss all of the ingredients into a high power blender and press start.
+- Toss all of the ingredients into a high power blender and press start.

-Blend until smooth and chunks are no longer present.
+- Blend until smooth and chunks are no longer present.

-Taste.
+- Taste.
 Add a bit of honey or maple syrup to sweeten it up, if you prefer a sweeter smoothie.

 Recipe Tips: